canonical/interface-tls-certificates/docs/requires.md

 The `cert_name` is deprecated and not needed.

 This can be called multiple times to request more than one server certificate, although the common names must be unique.
+If called again with the same common name, it will be ignored.

 <h2 id="requires.TlsRequires.add_request_server_cert">add_request_server_cert</h2>